 Not only was the State Hospital an asylum for the mentally ill, it also served as a hospital for patients who had contracted various diseases during outbreaks, offered treatment for drug addicts, was a home for the elderly and offered training to nurses.
 After the asylum was closed in 1989, it sat abandoned for the next 10 years and the irreplaceable architecture was set for the wrecking ball.

 In 2002 visionary developer Ray Minervini Sr. and his team, the Minervini Group, assumed ownership of the State Hospital, renaming it The Village at Grand Traverse Commons.
 Since then the Minervini Group has turned the commons into a buzzing community hub.
-Although there is more work to be done, as of November 2014, the campus’s centerpiece structure, a 387,000-square-foot, three-story behemoth, is now renovated and occupied with a mix of residential, retail, restaurants, an event venue and, most recently, Cordia, a senior residential community.
+Although there is more work to be done, (about half of the total project has been finished) as of early 2017, the campus’s centerpiece structure, Building 50, a 387,000-square-foot, three-story behemoth, is now renovated and occupied with a mix of residential, retail, restaurants, an event venue, Cordia, a senior residential community, and an ever increasing number of businesses and entrepreneurs.

 Today the Commons is bustling with activity.
 People head there to walk dogs or go on hikes.
 It’s a perfect place to go on a historical tunnel tour, meet friends for a hot cup of coffee, sip Northern Michigan wine, enjoy a delicious local meal, or rent a mountain bike and ride trails in the hilly park adjacent.
 Between the shopping and the beauty, it’s a Traverse City destination that can’t be missed.